philipp-mika-wolf/philipp-mika-wolf.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student at Uppsala University where I am part of the [ion physics group](https://www.physics.uu.se/research/applied-nuclear-physics/groups/ion-physics/).
 Before I started my PhD studies in the fall of 2020, I studied physics at the Karlsruher Institute of Technology and at Uppsala University.
 My main PhD supervisor is Prof. Daniel Primetzhofer with the co-supervisors being Prof. Zhen Zhang, Tuan T. Tran, and Eduardo Pitthan.
+Here you can check my [full CV](https://github.com/philipp-mika-wolf/philipp-mika-wolf.github.io/blob/main/assets/CV.pdf).

 # Research Interests